-- Base salaries are generally reviewed on 1 September each year, although during FY2013 changes were made at various times as a result of change to the GMC structure during the year.
+(1) Base salaries are generally reviewed on 1 September each year, although during FY2013 changes were made at various times as a result of change to the GMC structure during the year.
 Amounts shown in this table reflect the amounts paid over the 12-month period from 1 July to 30 June each year pro-rated for time served on the GMC.
 All GMC base salaries are expressed and denominated in US dollars.
-More detail on base salaries is provided in sections 6.2.10 and 6.3.2. Ξ - award earned as a percentage of the maximum award, where the maximum possible award is 100 per cent.
-The remaining portion of the 100 per cent maximum has not been earned (i.e. it Annual cash incentive is the cash portion of STI awards earned in respect of performance during each financial year as described in sections 6.2.10 and 6.3.3.
-Section 6.3.3 shows the STI has been 'forfeited').
+More detail on base salaries is provided in sections 6.2.10 and 6.3.2.
+(2) Annual cash incentive is the cash portion of STI awards earned in respect of performance during each financial year as described in sections 6.2.10 and 6.3.3.
+Section 6.3.3 shows the STI award earned as a percentage of the maximum award, where the maximum possible award is 100 per cent.
+The remaining portion of the 100 per cent maximum has not been earned (i.e. it has been 'forfeited').
 The minimum possible value awarded is nil.
 Actual payments are made in September, once performance has been assessed, e.g. in September 2013 for FY2013 awards or upon cessation of employment if earlier.
-The equity portion of STI awards is described in footnote (6) below.
-6 - Non-monetary benefits are non-pensionable and include such items as health and other insurances and fees for tax return preparation (in multiple jurisdictions, to a capped amount).
-3
+The equity portion of STI awards is described in footback (6) below to a capped amount).